hdorgeval/le-livre-des-rois/src/markdown/en/warner/02-huschang/02-how-the-feast-of-sada-was-founded.md

 For long, Hushang, the wise and prudent, passed.

-To thee too this world will not give its love,
+To thee too, this world will not give its love,

 Nor will it from its face the veil remove.